Sense of Place

 Key Vital Sign Indicator Results

-• The experience of psychological wellbeing in nature is slightly higher for counties in the north and west of Puget Sound.
-It is also slightly higher for non-Latinx respondents.
+• The experience of psychological wellbeing in nature is slightly higher for counties in the north and west Puget Sound.

 Contributing Partners